 22.214.171.124:80.
 You should be shown a page displaying the name of the service being used, in this case “BuildVu Microservice Example”.

 If you intend to use HTTPS encryption, you will need to update your VNS security list.

 Navigate back to VNS and create a new ingress rule with the following settings:

-Re-connect to your instance and add your certificate, key, and ca_bundle.
+Using the same key used to update the war file add your certificate, key, and ca_bundle.
 They should have these names:

 Now run the following command to start the service: